 Hoarding disorder can lead to dangerous clutter.
-The condition can interfere with quality of life in many ways.
-It can cause people stress and shame in their social, family, and work lives.
+The condition can interfere with your quality of life in many ways.
+It can cause people stress and shame in their social, family and work lives.
 It can also create unhealthy and unsafe living conditions.

 People with hoarding disorder feel a strong need to save their possessions.
 Other symptoms include:

 People with hoarding disorder may hoard items for any of the following reasons:

 Many people with hoarding disorder also have associated issues with cognitive functioning, including:

 These issues can greatly affect their functioning and the overall severity of hoarding disorder.

 Researchers don’t yet know the exact cause of hoarding disorder.
 So far, they’ve identified several information (mental) processing deficits associated with hoarding, including issues with: